DJIBOUTI

 Daniel arrived at the hotel promptly at 09:30, we discussed the trip and left stopping for drinks, food and cigarettes.

 35 km from Abbe, we stop at a village.to buy quat as a gift to the people at the lake and where the main”production” is children.
 There are children everywhere.
 They used to marry at age 12 for girls and 14 for boys.
 Electricity and education arrived about 3 years ago and now it is 14 and 16.
 None of the children are begging which is nice.
 French soldiers give candy and money which is a bad habit.
-All the homes are plaster covered mud bricks.
+All the homes are plaster-covered mud bricks.

 The road braids all over the place as we drive down a very wide wadi and it is easy to take the wrong one.
 There is a range of low hills on both sides – the one to follow is towards the end of the one on the right side.
-Possibly the main reason to have a guide is for route finding – there are no signs, markers or obvious route and following a mapping program often leads one in the wrong direction.
-In fact, 4WD is only used in one 15 m section as you cross the hills near the lake when the road goes up a steep, rocky section.
+Possibly the main reason to have a guide is for route finding – there are no signs, markers or obvious routes and following a mapping program often leads one in the wrong direction.
+4WD is only used in one 15 m section as you cross the hills near the lake when the road goes up a steep, rocky section.
 Only high clearance is necessary.
-We got our here and climbed a low rise to get a view of the lake and the chimneys.
+We got out here and climbed a low rise to get a view of the lake and the chimneys.
 My long experience driving 4WD in Canada and the US would have been more than adequate.
 The other significant issue is to not leave the established tracks as you approach the lake.
 It may appear solid but the high water table produces soft areas where even a 4×4 will get stuck.
 That is what can cost $500 for the locals to dig you out.

 20 km away we pass through the last village.
-There is a nice school and community centre but the houses consist of sticks, are flat roofed and not covered with tarps.
+There is a nice school and community centre but the houses consist of sticks, are flat-roofed and not covered with tarps.
 We passed four people walking from here to the lake.

 Lac Abbeh: son paysage culturel, ses monuments naturels et son écosystème (05/01/2015).
 Of tectonic origin, it is an endorheic salt lake in East Africa straddling the border with Ethiopia.
 60% of the lake is in Ethiopia.

-The archaeological site of Asa Koma is about thirty kilometers from Lake Abbeh and dates to the second millennium BC.
+The archaeological site of Asa Koma is about thirty kilometres from Lake Abbeh and dates to the second millennium BC.
 It includes graves, furniture: decorated ceramics, bone tools, and net weights.
 The economy was based on fishing, hunting (especially jackal), and cattle breeding.

 Abbeh Lake is a relatively shallow salt lake 8.6 meters deep.
 Spectacular drying since the 1950s has caused it size to reduce from 552 km2 in 1939, to 396 km2 in 1955, and to 180 km2 in 1989 – more than 67% in 60 years.
 Lake Abbeh receives water from the Awash River.
 It has no outlet except evaporation.
 It is connected to five other lakes which are Lake Afambo, Lake Bario, Lake Gargori, Lake Gummare and Lake Laitali.
 On the eastern side of Lake Abbeh, there are several small freshwater hot springs.
 These springs were once at the bottom of the lake and created chimneys (or fumaroles) of crystallized minerals that are now exposed in the open air and thirty and fifty meters in height. they consist of diatoms, bacteria and calcium carbonate, all easily visible on the surface of the chimneys.